ua-data7/User-Manuals/docs/Soteria/CyVerse_Health.md

 **Remember:** Keep your account details secure, and ensure you log out from shared or public computers to maintain the security of your data.

+## Getting Started with the Discovery Environment Interface

+### Registration and Login:

+1. Open your web browser and navigate to the CyVerse Discovery Environment website.

+2. If you're a first-time user, locate and click on the 'Sign Up' button.
+Fill in the required details, including your email address, desired username, and password, following any provided guidelines to ensure account security.
+Once registered, verify your account as instructed in the confirmation email you receive.

+3. For returning users, click the 'Login' button on the homepage.
+Enter your username and password in the respective fields and click 'Submit' to access your account.

+### Exploring the Main Interface:

+Once logged in, take a moment to view the main dashboard.
+This central hub provides a snapshot of the tools and features at your disposal within the Discovery Environment.

+1. Locate the search bar typically positioned at the top of the page.
+Here, you have the ability to perform integrated searches across different data points:

+   a.
+Click on the dropdown menu adjacent to the search bar to filter your search criteria by 'Data,' 'Apps,' or 'Analyses'.

+   b.
+Enter your query into the search field and press 'Enter' to execute the search.
+Review the returned results, accessible by navigating through the tabs corresponding to the categories mentioned above.

+2. Familiarize yourself with the quick access icons, often found near the search bar:

+   a.
+Look for a 'bag' or cart icon, symbolizing a space where you can aggregate items for download or sharing.
+It functions similarly to an online shopping cart, allowing you to organize data or apps you wish to further interact with.

+   b.
+The 'notifications' bell icon is your go-to for updates on the platform.
+Clicking this will show you a history of your activities, including analysis statuses, data sharing updates, and general account activity.

+3. Navigating the Sidebar Menu:

+   a.
+Shift your attention to the left-hand sidebar, known as the 'DE Menu'.
+This is your primary navigation tool for the platform's various sections.
+If the sidebar is collapsed, you can expand it for more detailed descriptions by clicking the expand button (three line icon).

+4. Explore the following key areas by clicking on each respective icon or text:

+   **a.
+Home/Dashboard:** Your main control panel that may display summary widgets, quick links to recent activities, or educational content such as tutorials and webinars.

+   **b.
+Data:** This interface connects you to the Data Store.
+Here, you can manage your files, including uploading, downloading, organizing, and sharing data.
+You'll have access to your personal storage space and shared directories.

+   **c.
+Apps:** Discover various applications, including VICE (Visual Interactive Computing Environment) apps for interactive computing sessions.
+You can browse, search, and launch these applications based on your research needs.

+   **d.
+Analyses:** View and manage your computational tasks.
+This section logs your history of analysis jobs, allowing you to monitor current processes, review completed ones, and access resulting data.

+   **e.
+Cloud Shell:** Access a Linux shell environment directly within the DE.
+This feature enables advanced users to perform command-line operations without leaving the platform.

+   **f.
+Teams:** Create and manage collaboration groups.
+Teams allow you to group together with other users for easier sharing of data, analyses, and other collaborative efforts.

+   **g.
+Collections:** Explore public collections of data and apps curated by other users or the CyVerse team.
+This resource can be invaluable for finding information relevant to your studies.

+   **h.
+Help:** Access various support materials, including FAQs, guides, and contact information for direct assistance from the CyVerse support team.

+4. Data Management Overview: Return to the 'Data' section from the DE Menu to explore further.
+Within this space, you'll interact with several specific areas:

+   **a.
+Your Personal Folder:** Navigate to your home directory.
+Use this private space to store your data files and analyses.
+You can create sub-folders for better organization.

+   **b.
+Shared With Me:** Click on this folder to view items that other users have shared with you.
+This collaboration feature is crucial for team projects and shared research initiatives.

+   **c.
+Community Data:** Explore data shared publicly by other CyVerse users.
+This repository can contain valuable resources for your research.

+   **d.
+Trash:** View recently deleted items.
+You may have the option to restore files from here if necessary.